 NOTE: Please consult with your healthcare provider for medical advice.
 Information shared here is for informational purposes only.

-We hear so much about using sunscreen we think that’s all we have to do to be safe.
+We hear so much about using sunscreen that it's easy to think that's all we have to do to be safe.
 NOT TRUE!
 Sunscreen alone is not enough!

 UV light can penetrate through the micro holes in the weaves of regular clothes or can even travel directly through a light-colored shirt.
 Lots of brands offer clothing with UPF protection built into them.
 They are lightweight and breathable synthetic fabrics making it comfortable to wear even on the hottest of days.

-If at all possible, plan around when the sun is at its radiation peak which is at Noon.
-Go outdoors in the early morning or late afternoon, when the sun is lower.
+If at all possible, plan around when the sun is at its radiation peak, which is at Noon.
+Go outdoors in the early morning (before 10 AM) or late afternoon (after 4:00 PM), when the sun isn't as strong.
 Be mindful and plan ahead so you can choose a great spot in the shade!
 Picnic under a tree, read beneath an umbrella, or take a canopy to the beach.

-Sunglasses aren’t just a fashion statement.
+Sunglasses aren't just a fashion statement.
 Buy shades that are labeled to protect your eyes from UV radiation.
 UV radiation can cause cataracts.
-Look for a pair of sunglasses specifically designed for UV eye protection that are rated UV400 or higher.
-That means they’ll block 99.9% of UV rays.
-Lenses should also be polarized, to help neutralize harmful glare.
+Look for a pair of sunglasses specifically designed for UV eye protection and rated UV400 or higher.
+That means they'll block 99.9% of UV rays.
+Lenses should also be polarized to help neutralize harmful glare.

-Oh, and the dude wearing sunglasses in the Winter isn’t trying to be cool.
-He’s being smart!
-Sunglasses are not just for Summer.
-Winter sun can also cause damage to our eyes.
+Oh, and the spiffy dude wearing sunglasses in the Winter is onto something.
+He's smart!
+Sunglasses are not just for summer.
+The winter sun is just as damaging to our eyes.